iKarTehFox/web-clock-docs/docs/url-params.md

 | lockSettings | boolean | Prevents end-user settings modification |

 #### MORE INFO
 **How do I load my custom preset file?** Download or build the site, and serve locally.
-You can place your own preset JSON file in the `/assets/` directory, then specify the filename in the parameter!
+You can place your own preset JSON files in the `/assets/` directory, then specify the filename in the URL parameter!

 **What purpose does autoRestart serve?** When set to an integer within `15` and `86400` inclusive (15 seconds to 24 hours), the page will start a background timer to reload the page after the specified duration.
 This ensures the page is up-to-date and maintains a stable internet connection.

-**How does lockSettings work?** When this parameter is set to `true`, the **entire** menu container element and panel buttons are **deleted from the DOM**.
+**What does lockSettings do?** When this parameter is set to `true`, the **entire** menu container and panel buttons are **deleted from the DOM**.
 This ensures the end-user cannot change any settings after the page is deployed.

 For **deployment**, the following parameters are recommended: `?preset=<filename>&autoRestart=<integer>&lockSettings=true`